bhavikbhagwani/groupprojectG30/README.md

 The pydoc folder will have HTML documentation for all classes found and the pyreverse folder will have UML diagrams for all classes found

+## ADDITIONAL

+To remove the htmlcov/ and the doc/ folder to maybe start over again you can type

+        make clean-doc

 ## CONCLUSIONS